brkuntmz/Customer-Invitation/README.md

 ## Get Started
 The project is written in NodeJS, and expected to have node runtime to run the code

-To install the deps and testing the code, mocha and chai libs are necessary:
+To install the deps and testing the code via mocha and chai:
  `npm install`

 ## Important Requirements